tpage99/coffee-first/README.md

 📕[Gatsby E-Commerce Tutorial](https://www.gatsbyjs.org/docs/ecommerce-tutorial/#installing-the-stripejs-plugin)
  - Unfortunately, I didn't find this tutorial until after I was encountering some problems with Gatsby building nodes with the [gatsby-source-stripe](https://www.gatsbyjs.org/packages/gatsby-source-stripe/) plugin
- - Found that even though there are still server-side issues in the logs with the nodes not being built, it was indeed working as they were available in GraphiQL ⏰ need to set a reminder to do a pull-request
+ - Found that even though there are still server-side issues in the logs with the nodes not being built, it was indeed working as they were available in GraphiQL
+   - ⏰ need to set a reminder to do a pull-request or something